Newark Liberty International Airport: Cargo

 In 1997, the North Terminal was torn down to make a new air cargo facility.
 EWR now has almost 1 million square feet of total cargo facility space, and 290 acre are dedicated to cargo operations.
 The airport is in both Newark, Essex County and Elizabeth, Union County, and is adjacent to Port Newark–Elizabeth Marine Terminal and Foreign-Trade Zone No. 49.
 It serves more than 45 air carriers with nearly 1,200 daily arrivals and departures to domestic and international destinations.
 Climate-controlled warehouse areas and cold storage accommodate perishable items.

 Aeroterm operates buildings 339 and 340, and the designated United Airlines cargo facility was constructed in 2001.
 The FedEx Cargo Complex is a $60-million sort facility at its Newark Hub that includes Buildings 347, 156 and most of 155.
 Building 157 is a cargo building used by several tenants.
 Construction of it was completed in 2003.
 UPS completed construction of their new cargo building in 2019.

+Law enforcement

+Law enforcement at Newark Liberty International Airport is the responsibility primarily of the Port Authority of New York and New Jersey Police Department.
+In addition to normal uniformed patrol of terminals, concourses, and parking lots, the PAPD provides anti-crime plainclothes units, criminal investigative detective squads, counter-terrorism units, high-value cargo escorts and patrols, dignitary protection, marine patrol of surrounding waters, passenger screening point protection and security, Aircraft Rescue Fire Fighting and community outreach.
+The Newark Command of the PAPD is also responsible for security at Teterboro Airport.

+The PAPD operates alongside partner agencies, including the Transportation Security Administration (TSA), U.S. Customs and Border Protection (CBP), the New Jersey State Police and the Newark Police Division.